 - 4 tablespoons unsalted butter cut into small pieces

-- ¾ cup fresh mozzarella shredded or finely chopped
+- ¾ cup fresh mozzarella shredded or finely diced

 For the Panko Topping